pipelight/doc.pipelight/roadmap/the_story.md

 ## Why only a cli ?

-Actual CICD tools steal are cumbersome in time and ressources.
+Actual CICD tools still are cumbersome in time and ressources.
 There is a whole ecosystem to install and troubleshoot before one can reach automation with most known tools.
 They try to be compatible with every OS, preaching when efficency and simplicity is needed.